Definitive maps online

-Definitive maps onlineRights of Way shown on Ordnance Survey maps aren't necessarily exhaustive, and they may not always be accurate as changes to the Right of Way network made between map editions don't make it on the map.
-In England and Wales, the local authorities (unitary authorities or counties) are required to maintain a Definitive Map on paper, which is both definitive and up to date and must be publicly accessible.
+Published: 24 January 2009Rights of Way shown on Ordnance Survey maps aren't necessarily exhaustive, and they may not always be accurate as changes to the Right of Way network made between map editions don't make it on the map.
+In England and Wales, the local authorities (unitary authorities or counties) are required to maintain a Definitive Map and Statement on paper, which is both definitive and up to date and must be publicly accessible.
 In National Parks, this may be delegated to the relevant National Park Authority.
 The rules in the other four jurisdictions covered by Geograph Britain and Ireland are different, and the above doesn't apply there.

-In addition to the Definitive Map on paper, many local councils offer an online version of their Rights of Way map.
+In addition to the Definitive Map and Statement on paper, many local councils offer an online version of their Rights of Way map.
 These online versions aren't definitive in the legal sense but are meant to reflect what is shown on the Definitive Maps.
 In many cases, these also show temporary closures and diversions.
 Some also show rights of way furniture, such as gates, stiles and bridges.
 Online maps may also include 'list of streets' data, which should identify which minor roads or green lanes are public highways (see the discussion on ORPA for more information).

 The list is based on posts on the Geograph forum.
-If you would like to add information, please either edit this article directly, or can post to the relevant forum thread or contact me by email through Geograph.
+If you would like to add information, please either edit this article directly, or can post to the relevant forum thread.
 Similarly, if you find that a map link no longer works or the menus have been changed, please drop us a line.

 - Central Bedfordshire

-- Dorset (Click on 3rd icon down on the right, then on 'Countryside')
+- Dorset (Click on 3rd icon down on the right, then on 'Countryside': includes minor highways)